-It’s nice to see them having risen above the absurd controversy being spread by people online and delivered a game that more than speaks for itself.
+It’s nice to see them having risen above the controversy being spread by people online and delivered a game that more than speaks for itself.
 While I’ve held off on the last couple Pokémon titles, I’m confident I’ll be grabbing a copy of Sword or Shield tomorrow.
 Having wanted a home console version of Pokémon since I played the original game over 20 years ago, it seems silly not to.

 Initial thoughts on Disney+

 I took a quick look at the Disney+ app on Apple TV this morning.

 The process of signing up was painless.
 Creating an account takes a couple seconds and you’re able to link your subscription to your Apple ID so I didn’t have to fumble around with my credit card.
 The Apple TV app itself is simple, easy to use, and apparently integrates with the Apple’s TV app, though I didn’t see this in action.

 I love having profiles for each user including the ability to specify a child account for my son.
 Signing into his account showed us content that was more suited for him whereas my account featured The Mandalorian, Captain Marvel, etc.